FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 ## How does TLS assure integrity?
 Every request and response sent over a TLS connection is sent with a message authentication code (MAC) that the other end of the connection can verify to make sure that the message hasn't been altered or damaged in transit.

+**Note:** HTTPS only protects your data in transit.
+It doesn't protect it from an attacker who has taken over your computer, or the computer that's running your service.